 This sci-fi reimagining of the classic adventure novel Treasure Island is an underrated gem that, despite its 2002 release, is reminiscent of the Disney Renaissance era.
 It might not have lit up the box office, but its stunning animated sequences, along with the vocal talent of Joseph Gordon-Levitt, Brian Murray, Martin Short, and Emma Thompson, means that it definitely deserves its cult classic status.

 Plus, it has something all the best adventure movies ought to contain: a heart.
 There are plenty of emotional beats throughout, which makes our hero’s journey all the more meaningful.
-Not an easy feat when your movie is A) animated and B) set in an alternate Space reality.
+It’s not an easy feat when your movie is A) animated and B) set in an alternate Space reality.
 When are we getting the live-action Disney remake, huh?

 15. Stand by Me (1986)

 Although the idea of an adventure movie might spark images of faraway lands, magical creatures, and dangerous villains, Stand by Me proves that true adventure can come in a quieter and smaller form.
-Based on the novella by Stephen King, Stand by Me is one of the best ’80s movies of the time, and follows a group of young boys as they set out on a hike to locate a dead body.
+Based on the novella by Stephen King, Stand by Me is one of the best ’80s movies of the time and follows a group of young boys as they set out on a hike to locate a dead body.

 Although they may not travel far, the journey the boys embark on is both physical and emotional.
-It’s about growing up, and the last few experiences one can have when they’re young.
+It’s about growing up and the last few experiences one can have when they’re young.
 Make no mistake, the journey is turbulent and full of trouble, but compared to some of the others on this list, Stand by Me is an adventure movie of a more unexpected kind.

 14. Dungeons and Dragons: Honor Among Thieves (2023)

 And even if you’re a novice to the D&D world, it’s an incredibly accessible film, and the cast’s charisma and impeccable comedic timing make it well worth a watch.
 I mean, Chris Pratt, Hugh Grant, and Michelle Rodriguez are definitely a crew we’d want to play with.
+Read our Dungeons and Dragons: Honor Among Thieves review for more information on this gem!

 13. The Pagemaster (1994)